rrbauman/bikesharing/README.md

 ![bikesharing](./dTripGender.png)

 - There are more subscribers than customers and we can see again that male renters outnumber female renters.
 There my be an opportunity to increase female ridership through marketing.
+We can use this data for our Des Moines base.

 ![bikesharing](./eTripbyUserGender.png)

 - To gain more knowledge of our base riders, we can use the slider to navigate to each of the starting locations to see the number of male vs female at each location.
+We will apply this knowledge to Des Moines potential riders.

 ![bikesharing](./fStartbyGender.png)

 - As well, we can see who are subscribers vs customers per location.
+This indicates where and how many types of clients we have in each area, which can help when looking at our new Iowa location.

 ![bikesharing](./glocbyUser.png)

 ## NYC Citi Bikerental Summary